flipperdevices/flipperzero-firmware/Misc/ledpulser/README.md

 <br>

 ## What this does
-The application allows you to play a pulse animation in the three basic colors red, green and blue, as well as a combined color which is in this case white.
+The application allows you to play a pulse animation in the three basic colors red, green and blue, as well as a combined colors yellow and white.

 ## How to install on Flipper Zero
 - If you do not have one, download a firmware<br>